filiperf00/produce_abn_ret/README.md

 ### **Step 1: Extract first 6 digits of CUSIP from ISIN**
 - **Script:** `1_extract_cusips.R`
 - **Purpose:** Extracts the 6-digit CUSIP from the ISIN variable (the ISIN contains the CUSIP when it pertains to US firms) to allow matching with Compustat.
-As the latter only includes U.S public firms it reports the CUSIP but not the ISIN, otherwise a direct matching would be pursued.

 ### **Step 2: Match acquirors with Compustat**
 - **Script:** `2_append_acq_gvkey.R`